-Line Tiller is a global feature journalist originally from Trondheim, Norway.
-Currently based in Barcelona, Spain, she travels the world writing for some of Scandinavia’s most influential magazines, such as D2, A-magasinet, DN Magasinet, Dagbladet Magasinet and Altså.
+Line Tiller is a global feature journalist from Norway.
+Currently based between Barcelona and Oslo, she travels the world writing for some of Scandinavia’s most influential magazines, such as D2, A-magasinet, DN Magasinet, Dagbladet Magasinet and Altså.

 Many stories take her farther afield.
 Tiller has traveled on assignment to more than 35 countries, including India, Morocco, Argentina, Cuba, Chile and Brazil.
 In the village of Anand, India, she spent five days in a hospital to write and photograph an extended piece on the surrogate mother industry.
 In Romania, she waited six hours outside a gypsy wedding, before she was finally accepted, welcomed in and allowed to pursue her story on the traditional manele music.